lulmer-personal-development/book-catalog/README.md

 DB_PASS=pass
 DB_NAME=book_catalog

-Once this this is done you can run the program with the command
+Once this this is done you can install the dependencies with

+>npm install

+Then, run the program with the command

 >node index.js